-The Camden County Freeholder Board offers assistance to senior citizens who are unable to remove significant amounts of snow accumulation from their properties.
+The Camden County Commissioner Board offers assistance to senior citizens with a disability who are unable to remove significant amounts of snow accumulation from the front of their properties.

 - Snow must have amounted to 4 inches or more*

-- Calls for snow removal will not be taken until snow has amounted to 4 inches*
+- Calls for snow removal will not be taken until the snow has reached 4 inches and has stopped falling*

 - Crews will respond to calls once the snow completely stops